Try out the Snow Park at Chill Factore this Autumn! The Snow Park offers families the ultimate real snow adventure, take ski and snowboard lessons.

-There’s even something for little ones under the age of 4!
+There’s even something for little ones under the age of 4 years!
 Discover real snow in Mini Moose Land, play hide ’n’ seek and explore the Moose Hoose.
-Best of all, this wonderland experience costs jsut £7 per child.
-Plus, adults go free!
+Best of all, this wonderland experience costs just £7 per child.
+Plus adults go free!

 Located just off Junction 10 of M60 head towards the Trafford Centre and you’ll see the iconic slope shaped building on the Manchester skyline.
 Please note that Chill Factore has FREE parking for all visitors.